We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Are heated mattress pads safe?

-So long as you stick to the manufacturer’s guidelines, heated mattress pads are considered safe.
-Read all guidelines closely and always remove the control panel before washing the pad.
+Heated mattress pads are safe if a person follows the manufacturer’s guidelines.
+Read these closely and always remove the control panel before washing the pad.

-People should ensure that they cannot feel any electrical wires when laying on the mattress pad, as this could increase the risk of an electric shock.
+People should ensure they cannot feel any electrical wires when laying on the mattress pad, which could increase the risk of an electric shock.

 Can you use a heated mattress pad on a memory foam mattress?